lyokha/ngx-export-tools-extra/README.md

 This module is aimed to convert custom counters from [nginx-custom-counters-module](https://github.com/lyokha/nginx-custom-counters-module) to Prometheus metrics.
-For this, it exposes three exporters:
+For this, it exposes four exporters:
-*prometheusConf* which is an *ignitionService* in terms of module *NgxExport.Tools*, *toPrometheusMetrics* to convert *custom counters* to Prometheus metrics, and *scale1000*: a small utility to convert small floating point numbers to integers by multiplying them by *1000* (this fits well for dealing with request durations, for instance).
+*prometheusConf* which is an *ignitionService* in terms of module *NgxExport.Tools*, *toPrometheusMetrics* to convert *custom counters* to Prometheus metrics, *prometheusMetrics* which is a content handler aiming to return Prometheus metrics to the client, and a handy utility *scale1000* to convert small floating point numbers to integers by multiplying them by *1000* (which fits well for dealing with request durations).

 The module makes use of a few custom data types which are not exported while still needed when writing Nginx configurations.
 In the following example they